-We want to show you a good time and create an environment in which you can win some cash, but our first concern here at GoWin casino is for the safety of you and your money.
-Unfortunately, not all mobile casinos are as careful and scrupulous as us, meaning that players are often led astray and fall victim to scams which see them out of pocket through no fault of their own.
-In this post we’ll look at some of the most common online and mobile casino scams and how to avoid them.
+We want to show you a good time and create an environment in which you can win some cash, but our first concern here at GoWin is for the safety of you and your money.

-The biggest issue players at mobile and online casino run into on a regular basis (often without realising it) is games which are fixed unfairly in favour of the house.
+The biggest casino scam players at mobile and online casinos run into on a regular basis (often without realising it) are real money games which are fixed unfairly in favour of the house.

-Now if you know anything about mobile slots, you’ll know that most will tell you their return to player rate (RTP) which is usually between 95% and 98% – this is the percentage of their original bankroll a player can expect to have left after playing an infinite number of spins.
-Obviously, then, there is a slight preference toward the house, but this is normal, as it’s how casinos stay in business, and are able to offer huge jackpots.
+Now if you know anything about online gambling or mobile slots, you’ll know that most will tell you their return to players rate (RTP) which is usually between 95% and 98% – this is the percentage of their original bankroll players can expect to have left after playing an infinite number of spins.
+Obviously, then, there is a slight preference toward the house, but this is normal, as it’s how online casinos stay in business and are able to offer huge jackpots.

 The issue arises, however, when there is a super low RTP and/or the RTP advertised is higher than the actual rate.
 Making it so players are getting a little less than they’d expect each spin is a really nasty and insidious way many corrupt casinos make a quick buck, and you need to make sure you don’t fall victim.

-Playing at a dodgy casino may sometimes be fine at the time, only for you to discover days, weeks or months later that someone has been siphoning off money from your bank account.
-The fact is that when it comes to giving third parties your personal information, especially bank details, you never know what they’re going to do with them, and in the hands of either casinos owned by criminals, or simply those which don’t safeguard your data appropriately, there’s a chance you’ll fall victim to theft.
+Playing at a dodgy online casino may sometimes be fine at the time, only for you to discover days, weeks or months later that someone has been syphoning off real money from your bank account.
+The fact is that when it comes to giving third parties your personal information, especially bank details, you never know what they’re going to do with them.
+In the hands of either online casinos owned by criminals, or simply those which don’t safeguard your data appropriately, there’s a chance you’ll fall victim to theft.

 Firstly, as should probably be an answer to all these issues, try and play only at reputable and licensed and regulated casinos; not only are these more trustworthy, but part of their being eligible for a license is proving they have enough protection in place for your data.

-Moreover, if you’re really worried about your money, you should look for casinos which offer alternative depositing options from bank transfers and credit and debit card payments.
-For instance, at GoWin, we accept Skrill, Neteller, Boku and now ZImpler payments, all of which allow you to deposit at our casino without having to provide us with any information which would allow us to take your money without you authorising payment.
+Moreover, if you’re really worried about your money, you should look for online casinos which offer alternative depositing options from bank transfers and credit and debit card payments.
+For instance, some sites accept Skrill, Neteller, Boku and now Zimpler payments, all of which allow you to deposit at the online casino without having to provide us with any information which would allow us to take your money without you authorising payment.

-Also, it’s worth checking how new the games available are, if the promotions have been updated recently, and if there’s a blog, when the last entry was.
-It’s not uncommon for operators to simply let a casino fall between the cracks but leave it online – i.e. the lights are on but no one’s at home.
+Also, it’s worth checking how new the games available are, if the promotions have been updated recently, and if there’s a blog when the last entry was.
+It’s not uncommon for operators to simply let a site fall between the cracks but leave it online – i.e. the lights are on but no ones at home.
 It’ll still let you deposit, but there’s no one who’s going to process your withdrawal.